aplteam/Tester2/docs/Tester2-Reference.md

 ## Code coverage

-Usually one would like to know how much of the code is covered by test cases.
+Usually one would like to know how much of the code of an application is covered by test cases.
 Ideally that should be 100%, but that is rarely achievable.

-However, in order to improve on this, one needs to know how much code is covered, and also which parts of the code are _not_ covered.
+In order to improve on this, one needs to know how much code is covered, and also which parts of the code are _not_ covered.

-Since version 2.3 `Tester2` can cooperate with the class [CodeCoverage](https://github.com/aplteam/CodeCoverage) which is capable of collecting the necessary data and compiling a report.
+Since version 2.3 `Tester2` can cooperate with the Tatin package [CodeCoverage](https://github.com/aplteam/CodeCoverage) which is capable of collecting the necessary data and compiling a report.

 If you want `Tester2` to cooperate with `CodeCoverage`, assign a reference pointing to an instance of `CodeCoverage` to the `Tester2` property `codeCoverage`.